davidly/cr/README.md

         If lightroom has written metadata to .DNG files on disk, those won't be over-written.
         Use -g to get a breakdown of what -d:N value to use if you can't remember when you took photos.
         If <destinationpath> isn't specified, -g is assumed.
+        On Windows, use either - or / for arguments.
+On MacOS, only - is supported.

 Sample Usage: D:\>cr g: